caiks/WBOT02/README.md

 ### Actor node

 `WBOT02` has a `main` routine that examines the first command line argument and chooses its procedure accordingly.
+We discuss each of the procedures in the sections below -

 #### screen001 and screen002

 In `screen001` we test the screen grab functionality.
-We check to see how long it takes to grab the pixmap, convert it to an image and read every pixel of the image.
+We check to see how long it takes to (i) grab the pixmap, (ii) convert it to an image and (iii) read every pixel of the image.
 This is the typical output -
 ```
 09:05:05: Starting C:\caiks\build-WBOT02-Desktop_Qt_6_2_4_MSVC2019_64bit-Release\WBOT02.exe screen001...
 auto pixmap = screen->grabWindow(0)	0.0549396s